Look at yourself

 About

-Busisiwe Mahlangu is a poet, performer, copywriter and dreamer from Mamelodi, Pretoria.
+Busisiwe Mahlangu is an award-winning South African poet, performer, copywriter and dreamer.
 She is the author of Surviving Loss, a poetry collection later adapted into theatre at the South African State Theatre Incubator program.
 She uses art as a medium for activism and holding space for transformative conversation.

 My mother's mother has done this suffering for my mother